tkw1536/ggman/README.md

 ### 1.28.0 (Upcoming)

+- combine `ggman web` and `ggman url` into a single command
+	- add `--url` to differentiate behavior
+	- make `url` and alias of the `web --url` for backward compatibility
 - combine `ggman ls` and `ggman lsr` into a single command
 	- add `--remote` and `--canonical` flags
 	- add `--json` flag to produce json output